UG editorial team. A group of people who are passionate about guitar and music in general.

 As I Lay Dying guitarist Nick Hipa has recently addressed the band's status and relationship with singer Tim Lambesis following his murder-for-hire arrest and ultimate sentencing.

 Seeing that Hipa avoids commenting on the whole matter, the interview can be seen as a rare occasion.
 The guitarist did however previously point out that he took the side of Tim's hitman target, his estranged wife Meggan.
 Nick had also condemned Lambesis, calling him a "sociopathic narcissist in definite need of rehabilitation."

 "Because Tim, in spite of the things that he was found guilty for, and some of the things he was wrestling with personally, was a great frontman and he was the face of As I Lay Dying, so for us to try and continue on with that didn’t feel right," Nick added.

 "This happened and how we deal with this is how we want to deal with it, but Meggan is a really good friend of ours.
 People don't realize that this woman was a part of our lives for ten years.
-She was like a sister to us,"
+She was like a sister to us," he said.

 "And Meggan had reached out to us and said that it would mean the world for her if we could be there and support her.
 In my mind, there was no question - if you need us, we will absolutely be there.
-So we went to the sentencing just to support her as she gave her testimony and saw the person that tried to have her killed for the first time,"
+So we went to the sentencing just to support her as she gave her testimony and saw the person that tried to have her killed for the first time," the guitarist stated.

 Focusing on the two occasions when the group had publicly addressed the trial, Nick added, "The only reason we responded both times was because Tim took it upon himself to publicly make statements or make claims that weren’t true, and when somebody says something that's untrue and that's defamatory toward you, you have to defend yourself.